ballerina-platform/module-ballerina-crypto/README.md

 The Ballerina Crypto module facilitates APIs to perform operations like hashing, HMAC generation, checksum generation, encryption, decryption, signing data digitally, verifying digitally signed data, etc., with different cryptographic algorithms.

-For more information go to the [Crypto module](https://docs.central.ballerina.io/ballerina/crypto/latest).
+For more information go to the [`crypto` module](https://docs.central.ballerina.io/ballerina/crypto/latest).

 For example demonstrations of the usage, go to [Ballerina By Examples](https://ballerina.io/learn/by-example/).